bobheadxi/bobheadxi.github.io/_posts/2018-2-8-unique-sequences.md

 description: and an introduction to epigenetics
 ---

 It's been raining a lot.
-When it stops raining and the sun comes out, it's pretty confusing, like that brief feeling you have when you wake up on your friend's couch after a long night and forget how you ended up there.
+When it stops raining and the sun comes out, it can be pretty confusing, like that brief feeling you have when you wake up on your friend's couch after a long night and wonder how you ended up there.

 <p align="center">
     <a href="http://bobheadxi.tumblr.com/post/170642555355/grey-deys-and-tumblr-gif-size-limits-by-robert">